nilsbunger/parcel-browser/docs/setup.md

 - `mamba env create -f mamba-env.yml` -- creates the conda virual environment, downloading all the system packages you need.
-- `mamba activate mamba-parsnip` -- activate the virtual environment we created.
+- `mamba activate parsnip` -- activate the virtual environment we created.
 You need to do this whenever you open a new terminal window.
 It's the equivalent of activating a python virtual env, but for the whole system environnment.
 - `cd frontend && yarn install && cd ..` -- install JS dependencies for frontend.